MicrosoftDocs/azure-docs/articles/key-vault/key-vault-subscription-move-fix.md

 - remove all existing access policy entries
 - add new access policy entries that are associated with tenant B.

-For example, if you have key vault 'myvault' in a subscription that has been moved from tenant A to tenant B, here's how to change the tenant ID for this key vault.
+For example, if you have key vault 'myvault' in a subscription that has been moved from tenant A to tenant B, here's how to change the tenant ID for this key vault and remove old access policies.

 <pre>
 $vaultResourceId = (Get-AzureRmKeyVault -VaultName myvault).ResourceId